lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 "compute the length of a list of bananas", or "compute the length of a list of dinosaurs as long as today isn't Friday", or anything else.

-If it helps, you can make up some story, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of computing the length of the list.
+If it helps form the example, you can make up some story, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of computing the length of the list.

-However, clearly something like `lengthOfListOfBananas: List[Banana] => Int` is be a perfectly valid function.
+However, clearly something like `lengthOfListOfBananas: List[Banana] => Int` is a perfectly valid function.
 And we can declare a relation between `length` and `lengthOfListOfBananas`.
 Namely, that the latter can be called a *specific instance*, or *specialization*, of the former.

+The programmer who created `length` simply found, and solved, the **essence** of the problem.
-But in no way is `length` somehow "farther away from the real world".
-The "abstract" problem:
+And in no way is their work somehow "farther away from the real world".
-"compute the length of a list" is a very real problem! (it might not be *your* problem at some point in time, though)

-The abstract `length` function is just the solution to what is common, or, the **essence**, of the "compute the length of a list" problem.
+## Think essential vs. non-essential instead

-What does it mean for a programmer to have found the **essence** of a problem?
+So what does it mean for a programmer to have found the essence of a problem?
-It means that they can then create a single solution to deal with the essential, and reuse it in all – this is key: not some, not many, but *all* – of the specializations.
+It means that they can then create one solution, and reuse it in all – this is
+key: not some, not many, but *all* – of the specializations of the problem.

-My recommendation is then that, as a computer programmer, instead of playing the "Abstract vs. Concrete" game, and engaging in pointless debate (or, way worse, confused decision-making during software design), you should think of it in terms of "essential vs. non-essential", always with respect to a well-defined problem P.
+My recommendation is then that, as a computer programmer, instead of playing the "Abstract vs. Concrete" game, and engaging in pointless debate (or worse: confused decision-making in software design), you think of it in terms of "essential vs. non-essential".

 ## On concreteness and problem definition

-Where does "concrete" enter the picture, then?
+Where does "concreteness" enter the picture?

-If "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".
+Well, if "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".

-However, a `lengthOfListOfBananas` is clearly very essential to someone working with bananas!
+However, a `lengthOfListOfBananas` could certainly be essential to someone's problem!

-That's where the core question of this discussion is revealed.
-A question that people skip over when they decide to talk about almost all things software, namely:
+That's where a core question in this discussion is revealed.
+A question that people skip over when they decide to share their advice and views on all things software, namely:
 **What is the problem?**

-Now, whatever the problem is, it has an essential part, and a non-essential part.
+Whatever the problem is, it has an essential part, and a non-essential part.

-"Compute the length of a list" is the essence of "Compute the length of a list of bananas".
-"Compute the length of a list of bananas" might be the essence of something else.
-Which brings up the questions: is P the essence of Q (a.k.a. is Q a specialization of P)?
-Or is P a sub-problem in a collection of problems that you refer to as Q?

-If you rephrase "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to even make sense at all.
+If, in your software design discussion, you rephrase "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to even make sense at all.

-Once the problem is spelled out, the next question is whether it is a problem worth solving, and the answer to that is up to you, or, in a less autonomous situation, up to your boss, economic situation, society, etc.
+This will force you to spell out the problem, and the next question will be whether it is a problem worth solving, and the answer to that will depend on many things: you, your boss, your economic situation, society, etc.

+That's getting into the social aspect of it all.

-Back to the science of software design.
-There is no fixed "level of abstractness" of anything; which is another way of saying: nothing is simply essential or non-essential, "in general".
+Back to software design: The point is that there is no fixed "level of abstractness" of anything I know; which is another way of
+saying: nothing that I know is either essential or non-essential "in general".

-There are only problems, sub-problems, different problems, etc. each of them with an essence waiting to be discovered.
+There are only problems, of many kinds, some of them related, and each of them with an essence.

-## The process of abstracting, the tools, and the results of the process
+## Abstraction: The process, the tools, and the result

-Even when what a programmer in "the industry" is telling you isn't incoherent, or confused, you should still be prepared to ask what they're talking about *within* the subject of abstractions.
+You also be prepared for having a programmer conflating many aspects of the whole notion of abstraction.

-The things involved are: the problem, the process of abstraction, the tools for abstraction, the resulting solution.
+Consider the following participants in this game: the problem, the process of abstraction, the tools for abstraction, the resulting solution.

 The problem is not the same as the process.
 The process is not the same as the tools.
 The tools are not the same as the result.

-Back to the abstract `length`.
-This function is the *resulting solution* to the essence of a problem.
-It is not the problem.
-It is not the tool you used for abstracting (finding the essence of) the problem.
-It is, rather specifically, the solution, stored as something you and others can use.

-Nevertheless, be prepared to listen to programmers refer to the essence, the tools for finding the essence, and the resulting solution, all, as "the abstraction".
-And then proceed to tag them vaguely as "bad", "unnecessary", etc.
+And yet, you'll see programmers calling any of these things "the abstraction", and then proceeding to tag it vaguely as "bad", "unnecessary", etc.

 ## On common phrases